nhantd/startup/README.md

   - If 10,000 private repositories, USD $10,000
 * Selling a LXC Cloud Storage for Enterprise
   - At least USD $5,000 per a data center per a month
-  - It depends on a scale
+  - It depends on a scale.

 # Team
 * Founders